 Start your day with a nourishing breakfast of chai oatmeal topped with sauteed pears.
 Almond milk is infused with chai tea, which is then used to cook creamy oats.
 Syrupy sauteed pears sweeten the oats while adding a serving of fruit.

 When I was in middle school, Starbucks introduced me to chai tea.
 Quickly, it developed into somewhat of a regular habit.
-You can have your frappucino.
-I preferred to get my sugar hit from a iced chai tea latte.

 Looking to switch up my standard oatmeal with nuts and fruit, in a moment of inspiration, I decided to cook my oats in almond milk infused with chai tea.
 Fantastic life decision.
 A warm bowl of oats is already pretty warm and comforting breakfast, but the Indian spices take it to a whole new level.
 The syrupy, caramelized pears are icing on the cake.